0x111/http-server/README.md

 # Listening on localhost:9090 and serving path ./static
 ```

-Now you can test your wasm binary also locally.
-This app is opinionated, not intended for production use and it is simply a tool for personal use but maybe someone can have a use for it!
+This is strictly opinionated and it will likely stay as-is for the foreseable future.